This post may contain affiliate links, meaning I can earn a small commission from items you purchase (at no cost to you).

 • Cordyceps is a fungus that can help with oxygen efficiency while exercising as well as properties that are anti-aging and anti-tumor growth.

-How to use them: Start with ยฝ to 1 teaspoon of powdered adaptogens.
+How to use: Start with ½ to 1 teaspoon of powdered adaptogens in my Adrenal Fatigue Smoothie or mix into a Pink Moon Milk.
 Research the specific benefits of each adaptogen to choose the best one for your needs.

 superfoods that help boost immunity including goji berries, oranges and elderberry in white bowls.